Marketplace fees · Updated July 16, 2026

 Ignore the long fee schedule for a second.
 For 95% of resellers, an eBay sale costs you exactly two things:

-• Per-order fee$0.30 on each order ($0.40 on orders of $10 or less).
+• Per-order fee$0.30 on orders of $10 or less, $0.40 on orders above $10.

 There is no separate payment-processing fee anymore — since eBay moved to Managed Payments, processing is baked into the final value fee.
 That makes eBay simpler to model than platforms that stack multiple fees.